lazd/lazd.github.io/source/posts/DOMly - Fast templates with createElement and cloneNode.md

 You won't be able to write `{{data.count+1}}` anywhere.

-#### Beta quality
+#### DOMly isn't yet battle tested

 DOMly is the newest language on the block.
-Althought it's unit tested and benchmarks, it's not battle-tested and can't be guarenteed to be bug-free.
+Although it's unit tested and benchmarks, it's not battle-tested and can't be guaranteed to be bug-free.

 However, in 2014, we'll see a number of template languages switch to pure DOM methods for a performance boost, and DOMly will be there to challenge them to be the best and fastest that they can be.